Al-Arba'een Mosque: Architecture

 One of these venerated rooms was a shrine that contained a tomb of Amr ibn Jundab Al-Ghafari, a companion of the Rashidun caliph Umar ibn Al-Khattab.
 There was also a cellar in the building which is believed by locals to house the resting place of a female saint, Sitt Nafisa.

-Demolition

 The mosque was destroyed by the Islamic State of Iraq and the Levant in 2014 by explosives.
 The explosion completely destroyed the shrines but did not damage the rest of the mosque.
 The surrounding cemetery was damaged.